BloomingPlum/quora-question-pairs-duplicate-detection/README.md

 ## Project Overview

 This project addresses the problem of detecting whether two questions from Quora are semantically equivalent (i.e., duplicates).
 The solution leverages a combination of traditional NLP, machine learning, and deep learning techniques, including GloVe embeddings, TF-IDF, classical classifiers, and BERT-based models.

 The workflow is organized into several Jupyter notebooks, each focusing on a different stage or modeling approach.
+The project is modular, with reusable utility scripts and a clear separation between data, models, and code.

 ---